There used to be so much Snoop Dogg in this post about decarboxylating cannabis.

 What Is Decarboxylation?

 There are several reasons why decarboxylating cannabis is so important when making potent and medicinal edibles, tinctures and topical treatments.
-When you decarboxylate your cannabis using controlled temperatures and times you:
+When you decarboxylate your cannabis at a controlled temperature for the right amount of time you:

 - fully activate the THC in your material making it readily psychoactive.